devopsyuva/kubernetes_latest_manifest/Docker Engine/T02-Docker-Images/README.md

 # Docker Images
 **A Docker image contains application code, libraries, tools, dependencies and other files needed to make an application run**

-- Images can be pulled **[Docker Hub](https://hub.docker.com/)** public repository and also docker uses this as default repository to download the Images.
+- Images can be pulled **[Docker Hub](https://hub.docker.com/)** from docker public repository and also docker uses this as default repository to download the Images.
-- We can also store Images in third party repositories like Cloud registries (ECR, ACR, GCR, Gitlab, Jfrog artifactory etc.,) both as public and private.
+- We can also store Images in third party repositories like Cloud and third-party repositories (ECR, ACR, GCR, Gitlab, Jfrog artifactory etc.,) both as public and private.
 - Private images which are store needs authentication to download the image to local docker host machine.
 - Custom images can be build using Dockerfile to run custom application as per requirement.
 ```
 root@ubuntuserverdocker:~# docker images
 ```
 - Each image is build with layers which are read-only filesystem.
-- Containers can't do any modification on Image layers, instead they will copy the file to container layer and do the necessary modification to avoid conflict for other containers using same image.
+- Containers can't do any modification on Image layers, instead it uses COW(Copy-On-Write) strategy as they will copy the file to container layer and do the necessary modification to avoid conflict for other containers using same image.
 - Image layers are thin layers
 ```
 Below sample example Image layers for Ubuntu 20.04 base: